bpawluk/EasyApi/README.md

 ```

 ##### 4. Setup the ```HttpClient```
-Simply register it as a service
+Simply register it as a service,

 ```csharp
 builder.Services.AddTransient(provider => new HttpClient